Bronte's City/Monuments - Church of San Vito

 the balustrade of the major altar was constructed in 1894 (care of the friar Francesco of Bronte).

-There are no news instead, about the building of the choristers' area, composed by a solid disposition of vaulted volumes leaning on marble columns (can be accessed only from the contiguous convent).
+There is no information, however, about the construction of the choristers' area, composed of a solid vaulted volume resting on marble columns (access is exclusively from the adjacent convent).

 The prospect